SVEENASHARMA/PythonProject/README.md

 The youtube API consists of three datasets: YouTube API: YouTube Search Items, YouTube Video Statistics, and Youtube Channel Statistics.
 All three datasets are linked by the unique Video ID and Channel ID fields.

 # Data Cleaning and Exploration
-Describe the exploration and cleanup process

-**PANDAS**

-1) Read the CSV File
-2) Use the parse function to separate the dates
-3) create dataframe
-3) drop columns, parse dates, and convert category ID #s to names
-4) sort the date by the number of likes
-5) reorder the columns for readability
-6) rename the columns

-7) pull the categories, number of videos published, number of likes and dislikes, total opinions, and % of likes/dislikes from the dataframe
-8) set categories as the index
-9)plot a bar graph based on the number of videos in each cateogry

-10)group the data by videos published by date and the trending date; organize the df with a monthly index

-11)

-**MATPLOTLIB**

-**API**

 Discuss insights you had while exploring the data that you didn't anticipate Discuss any problems that arose after exploring the data, and how you resolved them